isomerpages/ogp-parkingsg/index.md

   - infobar:
       title: Contact us
-      description: To provide feedback on the app, please email us at feedback@parking.sg.
-The feedback link is also available through the app.
+      description: To provide feedback on the app, please email us at feedback@parking.sg. <br> The feedback link is also available through the app.
       button: email us
       url: mailto:feedback@parking.sg?&body=For bug reports and app issues, please be as descriptive and detailed as possible (include screenshots or error